RobertUrsua/CS32_CPlusPlus_Projects/project4 - BruinNav/README.md

+## Notice!
+The weird structure of this C++ project (absence of header files for classes, pointers to a redundant class etc) is due to the restrictions set by my professor.
+Essentially, we were given this weird code skeleton to ensure that our classes didn't add public members and functions to the classes that we were tasked to implement.

 # BruinNav

 BruinNav is a text-based turn-by-turn navigation system for Los Angeles.
 It presents the shortest paths between two registered landmarks by applying the A* algorithm.
 The GeoSpatial data for this project was retrieved from the openstreetmap.org.
 This project was the final programming assignment for my Data Structures and Algorithms course at UCLA (CS 32)